fhiso/basic-concepts/basic-concepts.md

 this standard, it *may* issue a warning or error message, and *may* terminate processing of the document or data fragment.

-Indented text in grey or coloured boxes, such as preceding paragraph, does not form a normative part of this standard, and is labelled as either an example or a note.
+Indented text in grey or coloured boxes does not form a normative part of this standard, and is labelled as either an example or a note.

 {.ednote} Editorial notes, such as this, are used to record outstanding issues, or points where there is not yet consensus; they will be